DNS Record Configuration for Cloudflare DNS

 9. The relevant CNAME Records will automatically be applied to your domain.

-Update MX, SPF and DKIM Records - Cloudflare DNS
+Configure MX, SPF and DKIM Records - Cloudflare DNS

 If your domain's DNS Manager is hosted with Cloudflare, follow the below steps to add MX records for your Domain for email delivery, add SPF and DKIM records to prevent spoofing of your domain email address.